Article By Ek Ong Kaar Kaur Khalsa from http://www.spiritvoyage.com/blog/index.php/the-mentally-emotionally-and-spiritually-balanced-woman/

 Yet sometimes it is easy to forget that even the most privileged woman today carries within her the psychological scars of generations past.
 The scars that come from centuries of women being considered less than human.
 While I enjoy economic mobility, education, and legal protections that my ancestors did not have, this does not necessarily translate to having a better emotional, mental or spiritual life.
 Creating a society that allows women to come out of poverty and dependence is just the first step.
 When it comes to a woman claiming her full humanity, there are even more steps to take.

-There is a great teaching in Kundalini Yoga that when you work on yourself and face your inner-negativity and problems, you liberate seven generations before you and seven generations ahead of you.
+before you and seven generations ahead of you.
 Why is this true?
 Because the burden we carry in our subconscious minds comes from the last seven generations.
 Survival patterns, personality imbalances, belief systems - whatever blocks us from experiencing our pure selves doesn't start with us.
 It started seven generations ago.
 Whatever happened to our great-great-great-great-great-grand parents; whatever traumas they had to endure; whatever coping mechanisms they created; all of that got passed down and refined from one generation to another until it landed in our own subconscious.

 When you think about it, it becomes rather daunting.
 What a person faces in his or her sadhana, the darkness and the shadows, is the psychological burden of hundreds of years of human history.
 No wonder it can be such hard work.
 Think about all the wars that have been waged.
 The times of famine.
 The rape of women.
 All the destructive acts that humans have committed against each other.
 Think about how you are the result of those people who somehow managed to survive all of it.
 Whatever unresolved pain, whatever defenses they created to survive, live inside of you.
 The difference is that when you practice Kundalini Yoga, you have the chance to cut through all of it and clear it out of your genetic line.